 To apply for Membership of the BSA, complete and submit the application form below.

-*Sporadic: occasional use of the BSA (maximum 90 days per session) for those resident in Greece outside Athens (offered at the discretion of the Director).
+**Sporadic: occasional use of the BSA (maximum 90 days per academic year) for those resident in Greece outside Athens (offered at the discretion of the Director).

 There is a refundable key deposit for non-resident members.